 Principle number Description Level of compliance Comments Chapter 4: The governance of risk 4.1 The board should be responsible for the governance of risk.
-3 The board, with the assistance if the audit and risk committee is responsible for the governance of risk.
+3 The board, with the assistance of the Audit and Risk committee is responsible for the governance of risk.
 4.2 The board should determine the levels of risk tolerance.
-3 The audit and risk committee assesses the levels of risk tolerance for the group.
+3 The Audit and Risk committee assesses the levels of risk tolerance for the group.
 4.3 The risk committee or audit committee should assist the board in carrying out its risk responsibilities.
 3 See 4.1 4.4 The board should delegate to management the responsibility to design, implement and monitor the risk management plan.
 3 The board has delegated the day-to-day responsibility for risk management to management.
 4.5 The board should ensure that risk assessments are performed on a continual basis.
-3 The audit and risk committee actively monitors the group's key risks as part of its standard agenda.
+3 The Audit and Risk committee actively monitors the group's key risks as part of its standard agenda.
 4.6 The board should ensure that the frameworks and methodologies are implemented to increase the probability of anticipating unpredictable risks.
-3 The audit and risk committee operates within its approved charter, framework and policy which will be reviewed on an annual basis.
+3 The Audit and Risk committee operates within its approved charter, framework and policy which is reviewed on an annual basis.
 4.7 The board should ensure that management considers and implements appropriate risk responses.
-3 Management reports any material risks and its approach to the audit and risk committee on a regular basis.
+3 Management reports any material risks and its approach to the Audit and Risk committee on a regular basis.
 4.8 The board should ensure continual risk monitoring by management.
-3 Management reports any material risks and its approach to the audit and risk committee on a regular basis.
+3 Management reports any material risks and its approach to the Audit and Risk committee on a regular basis.
 4.9 The board should receive assurance regarding the effectiveness of the risk management process.
-3 The audit and risk committee shall review and report to the board on the effectiveness of the company's risk management processes.
+3 The Audit and Risk committee shall review and report to the board on the effectiveness of the company's risk management processes.
 4.10 The board should ensure that there are processes in place enabling complete, timely, relevant, accurate and accessible risk disclosure to stakeholders.
 3 The board is comfortable with the existing processes which are in place.